Richard F. Edlich: Biography

-He was admitted to Lafayette College at age 15, after finishing his sophomore year at Stuyvesant High School in New York City.
+Edlich was admitted to Lafayette College at age 15 after finishing his sophomore year at Stuyvesant High School in New York City.
 Three years later, he enrolled as an early admission student at New York University School of Medicine.

-After graduating from there in 1970, he began a surgical residency at the University of Minnesota Health Sciences Center, and received a Doctor of Philosophy in Surgery.
+After graduating in 1970, he began a surgical residency at the University of Minnesota Health Sciences Center and received a Doctorate of Philosophy in Surgery.

 Academic career

 After Edlich completed his 8-year residency training at the University of Minnesota Hospital, he completed a 2-year plastic surgical residency at the University of Virginia Health Sciences Center.
 During his time at the University of Virginia School of Medicine, both in his residency and subsequent career, he published hundreds of publications and book chapters on burn care, wound healing, surgical instrument design, and rehabilitation.
-As well as beginning his research career in his time there, he was involved in the development of the burn unit and prehospital care service at the University of Virginia Health Sciences Center.
+He began his research career at the University of Virginia Health Sciences Center and was involved in the development of the burn unit and prehospital care service.

 Emergency medicine

 He accepted a position as director of an emergency room at the University of Virginia, where he made several advances in emergency care: an emergency medical communication system for ambulances, emergency training for ambulance attendants, a rape crisis center, a crisis center for the deaf, a poison control center, an advanced life support emergency medical system, and the first medical air transport system in the Commonwealth of Virginia.

-Edlich was selected as one of the eight physician technical advisors for the Department of Emergency Medical Services in the Department of Health Education and Welfare to develop emergency medical systems throughout the US.
-He supervised the development of emergency medical systems in the Commonwealth of Virginia, Pennsylvania, West Virginia, Maryland, Washington DC, and Puerto Rico.
+Edlich was one of eight physician technical advisors for the Department of Emergency Medical Services of the US Department of Health Education and Welfare to develop emergency medical systems throughout the US.
+He supervised the development of emergency medical systems in the Virginia, Pennsylvania, West Virginia, Maryland, Washington DC, and Puerto Rico.
 In 1979, Edlich received the Distinguished Public Service Award for Contributions to Emergency Medicine by the US Public Health Service.